contributte/di/.docs/README.md

 ```

 ## Decorator

-Decorator finds all definitions by given type and add tags and setup as you know in decorator section in neon
+Using decorator you can programmatically decorate services.
+It finds all definitions by given type and add tags and setup as you know in decorator section in neon.
+Useful in libraries.

 ```php
 use Contributte\DI\Decorator\Decorator;